-During his 10 years of combined practice between Chicago and Manhattan, he’s had the honor of meeting and working alongside inspiring and talented natural health practitioners from multiple disciplines.
+With nearly 14 years of combined practice between Chicago, Manhattan and now Frederick, he’s had the honor of meeting and working alongside inspiring and talented natural health practitioners from multiple disciplines.
 Dr. Michael served everyone from pregnant mothers and their newborns to professional athletes and Broadway actors.
 He has received extensive training in structural biomechanics and specializes in postural correction and ergonomics.
 Dr. Michael is extremely passionate about assisting others in discovering their full health potential.
-As a San Francisco Bay Area native, Dr. Michael is proud to now serve the Frederick community.
+As a San Francisco Bay Area native, Dr. Michael is proud to serve the Frederick community.

 During his free time you can find Dr. Michael spending time with his family, reading, and playing the piano.
 As a rudimentary card magician, you can also find him attempting card tricks on friends and family.
 He is an avid baseball and football fan and holds a brown belt in Hei Long Shou Shu Kung Fu.